hsf-training/hsf-training-cicd/_episodes/07-hello-world-ci.md

 ~~~
 > cd cmake-repository/
 > touch .gitlab-ci.yml
+> git checkout -b feature/add-ci
 > git add .gitlab-ci.yml
 > git commit -m "my first ci/cd"
-> git push
+> git push -u origin feature/add-ci
 ~~~
 {: .source}

+> ## Feature Branches
+>
+> Since we're adding a new feature (CI/CD) to our project, we'll work in a feature branch.
+This is just a human-friendly named branch to indicate that it's adding a new feature.

-Now, if you navigate to the GitLab webpage for that project, you'll notice a shiny new button
+Now, if you navigate to the GitLab webpage for that project and branch, you'll notice a shiny new button

 ![CI/CD Configuration Button]({{site.baseurl}}/fig/ci-cd-configuration-button.png)